nawneet77/CC-checker/README.md

 # CC-checker
-This will scarp the cc from any text file
+This will scrap the cc from any text file

 pip install -r requirements.txt